 Using lawn fertilizers is an outstanding lawn care manner.
 It makes grass color better.
-Besides grass needs to be recovered from stress, like winter or dry month.
-If you are using lawn fertilizer, weeds will stay away from your grass and diseases too.
+Besides grass needs to be recovered from stress, like winter or dry months.
+If you are using lawn fertilizers, weeds will stay away from your grass and diseases too.

-There are few important points to think about when choosing lawn fertilizers.
+There are a few important points to think about in how to choose lawn fertilizers.

 Lawn fertilizer consists of Nitrogen (N), phosphorus (P), and potassium (K).
 These three nutrients your garden needs the most.
 But remember, don’t overdose.
 Too much nitrogen can cause extreme growth, leading to massive problems.

-If you take a look on the fertilizer bag, you will see three numbers.
-These are percents if nitrogen, phosphorus, and potassium.
-The first number is for nitrogen, second for phosphorus and third for potassium.
+If you take a look at the fertilizer bag, you will see three numbers.
+These are percents of nitrogen, phosphorus, and potassium in lawn fertilizers.
+The first number is for nitrogen, the second for phosphorus and the third for potassium.

 Important! – Check what kind of nitrogen is used in the product.
 Nitrogen can consist of fast-release or controlled-release nitrogen.
 Check this table for advantages and disadvantages.